Skip to main content Skip to secondary navigation

 Our dual-credit model is based in the high school classroom with a teacher, who leads the course in tandem with at least one Stanford teaching fellow.
 Students watch lectures from a Stanford faculty member asynchronously and engage in the same assignments as students in schools nationwide.
 They can also attend weekly office hours with teaching fellows via Zoom.
 The courses offer college-level rigor — covering the same material being taken by Stanford undergraduates — with the extra scaffolding needed by high school students.

-View current (winter/spring 2024), future, and past course offerings.
+View fall 2024, winter/spring 2025, and past course offerings.

-From our launch in fall 2021 through fall 2023:
+From our launch in fall 2021 through spring 2024:

-72 schools
+71 schools

-1290+ students
+1,540 students

 enrolled in Stanford courses